vivek77saxena/vivek77saxena.github.com/about.md

 title: About
 ---

-I currently live and work in New Jersey.
+I currently live and work in Philadelphia.
 I work on front-end for most and love building web applications with responsive design and an appealing UI using JavaScript, AngularJS, NodeJS, and lot other front-end libraries and frameworks.
 I also enjoy working on applications with Java, J2EE backend but these days more like the flexibility of working in the front end.
 Besides that I am all for learning something new every day.
 Or to say in other way I see the [below expressions](http://taiwanrocks.net/training-principle-the-1-01-law/) to to be somewhat true.

     1.01 :  1.01365 =  37.8 //pushing everyday in bits you gain a lot